Rathgrith/Rathgrith.github.io/_pages/about.md

 [SPSS: A Salience-based Poisoning Selection Strategy for Selecting Backdoor Attack Victims](https://github.com/Rathgrith/SalientAttack), Zihan Lyu<sup>1</sup>, **Dongheng Lin<sup>1</sup>**, Jie Zhang<sup>†</sup>, Ruiming Zhang<sup>2</sup>
 - Designed an algorithm uses Salience Metric to evaluate sample feature significance towards backdoor learning process.
-- With its assistance, we managed to realized a more data-efficient backdoor attack to DNN models achieved the same attack success rate to vanilla backdoor attack with only 38.44% of poisoned samples.
+- With its assistance, we managed to realize a more data-efficient backdoor attack to DNN models achieved the same attack success rate to vanilla backdoor attack with only 38.44% of poisoned samples.
 </div>
 </div>